sathyamadhesh/something/README.md

 something
 =========

-something
 Hi,

 Ticker is a Web-based project management and bug tracking system.
 The program is inspired by Trac, developed and maintained by Edgewall Software.
 Basically, the system admin creates project and assigns a Project Manager to it.
 The Project Manager can add Project members for the Project.
 It allows project members to raise tickets for the project they are assigned to.The tickets are assigned to the concerned project member.
 Project members can update a ticket and post comments for it.

 Features:

-User Registration
+1.User Registration
-User Authentication
+2.User Authentication
-Project Management
+3.Project Management
-Ticket Management
+4.Ticket Management

 Technologies Used:

-Language: Groovy
+1.Language: Groovy
-Framework: Grails(REST Services)
+2.Framework: Grails(REST Services)
-UI Framework: Twitter Bootstrap
+3.UI Framework: Twitter Bootstrap
-UI MVC : Angular JS
+4.UI MVC : Angular JS
-Database: Mysql
+5.Database: Mysql
-OS: Ubuntu
+6.OS: Ubuntu

 WEB SERVICES DESCRIPTION: